 So many different Indian foods are made with lentils.
 From kichidi (simple rice and lentils) to soups, flat breads and even some Maggie noodles (think Ramen noodles) are made from lentils.
 Beans and lentils are a primary source of protein for many vegetarians, and India is full of vegetarians.

-When I was a kid, I didn’t like lentils very much.
-I especially hated cooked mung beans.
-For some weird reason, I loved snacking on sprouted mung beans but wouldn’t touch them the second they were cooked.
-My mom used to try to get me to eat mung dal (soup) by calling it “French soup” and trying to convince me I would like it because I liked Western food.
+When I was a kid, my mom used to try to get me to eat mung dal (soup) by calling it “French soup” and trying to convince me I would like it because I liked Western food.
 As an adult, lentils are more of a comfort food for me and I even like mung dal now.

 The better word for all these little gems is pulse.
 A pulse is a dry legume that grows in a pod of one to 12 seeds.
 It includes beans, lentils, peas and other little seeds I commonly (but incorrectly) refer to as lentils or beans.

 Indian pulses are usually available in three types: the whole pulse, the split pulse with the skins on, and the split pulse with the skins removed.

 Dal is often translated as “lentils” but actually refers to a split version of a number of lentils, peas, chickpeas (chana), kidney beans and so on.
 If a pulse is split into half, it is a dal.
 For example, split mung beans are mung dal.

 A stew or soup made with any kind of pulses, whole or split, is known as dal.
 If the whole pulse is cooked into a dry curry or stir fried simply with spices but not much liquid, it’s called kathor in Gujarati.
 Just remember, wet is dal, dry is kathor.